ThomasLuypaert/soundscapeR/README.md

-For this tutorial, to save you from downloading the raw data and computing the indices yourself - both of which are rather time consuming and computationally intensive - the `soundscapeR` package comes with four test datasets for you to experiment with.
+For this tutorial, to save you from downloading the raw data and computing the indices yourself - both of which are rather time consuming and computationally intensive - the `soundscaper` package comes with four test datasets for you to experiment with.

 To obtain the test datasets, first, we computed a set of acoustic